google-site-verification: google97197d2cda59094f.html ;

 • For lunch enroute pull into the Lobethal Bierhaus, they open at 12 noon.
 In Woodside turn left on the Nairne Rd and follow it out for 8.6 km then turn right on Chambers Rd and you will find the driveway for Lot 100 up a bit on your right.
 This is a unique cooperative of 5 different food and craft specialists.
 One of them won the prize for the best whiskey in the world.
 They close at 5 pm on a Sunday so give yourself enough time.

-• Continue on to Hahndorf and spend the rest of the day wandering up the main street checking out the shops and pubs.
+• Continue on to Hahndorf and spend the rest of the day wandering up the main street checking out the shops.
 Or you could sit outside the pub (German Arms Hotel) with a beer checking out the shoppers.
-The hotel has a pool so you might want to cool off there for a while.
+The hotel has a pool so you might want to cool off there after a while.
 Have a nice German meal for dinner in one of the many options along the main street.

-• Here's a few more things you could do to learn more about the history of the area.
+• Here's a few tours you could look at to learn more about the history of the area.

 Avenir Light is a clean and stylish font favored by designers.
 It's easy on the eyes and a great go-to font for titles, paragraphs & more.